 Top tips for working with epilepsy

-Our channel marketing manager, Carl Charlesworth, gives some helpful tips for people with epilepsy who are already working or are starting work.
+Our Support Services Manager, Andrée Mayne, gives some helpful tips for people with epilepsy who are already working or are starting work.

-Negotiating the world of work can be tricky for many of us, but it can be even trickier if you have epilepsy.
+With many employees going back into the office after the hiatus caused by COVID-19 negotiating the world of work might be tricky for many of us, but it can be even trickier if someone has epilepsy.
 If you have epilepsy and you work, you're about to start work or you're thinking of getting back into work, read our top tips below.

 Tip 1 - Telling people about your epilepsy